Gabaldonlab/phylome_analysis_giaco/README.md

 * duptree decide if rooting gene trees (before it was midpoint rooting, now no rooting).
 At
 * wonder if dependencies will be installed if they are in requirements
 * how to normalize DTL values?
+* add comparsion even though already easy in ete?
+* add functions to run software or leave it to the user?

 #### TODOs: